siddhesh2263/k3-cluster-setup/readme.md

 Keeping everything up to date without breaking things is important.
 We’ll create a plan for updating the cluster software while keeping services running smoothly.

 ### Testing high availability:
-We’ve set up high availability, but we need to regularly test what happens if a server goes down—so we know for sure the cluster can recover without issues.
+We’ve set up high availability, but we need to regularly test what happens if a server goes down - so we know for sure the cluster can recover without issues.

 ### Managing secrets and sensitive data:
 Applications often have sensitive data like passwords.
 We’ll look into better ways to store these securely and avoid accidental leaks.